spyder-ide/spyder-docs/doc/variableexplorer.rst

 Features and editors
 ====================

-Spyder's Variable Explorer offers built in support for editing lists, strings, dictionaries, NumPy arrays, Pandas DataFrames, and more, and can also histogram, plot, or even display some of them as an RGB image.
+Spyder's :guilabel:`Variable Explorer` offers built in support for editing lists, strings, dictionaries, NumPy arrays, Pandas DataFrames, and more, and can also histogram, plot, or even display some of them as an RGB image.
 Several examples of this functionality follow:

 |